smazurchuk/alfolio/_posts/2023-10-20-tics_reply.md

 # Problem Statement

-Frisby et. al. makes a distinction between *independent* and *conjoint* codes and, while I agree this is a meaningful distinction, the paper appears to makes several incorrect claims about how the presence of a conjoint code can be assessed.
+Frisby et. al. make a distinction between *independent* and *conjoint* codes and, while I agree this is a meaningful distinction, the paper appears to make several incorrect claims about how the presence of a conjoint code can be assessed.
 Throughout the paper, there is the repeated claim that analysis techniques that "depend on activation patterns across multiple units" are capable of detecting "conjoint" codes.
 Throughout the rest of this blog-post, I'll illustrate that it is in fact only *<u>non-linear</u>* analysis techniques that are capable of detecting what the paper calls conjoint codes, and most commonly used multivariate pattern analysis (MVPA) techniques such as representational similarity analysis (RSA), and linear support vector machines (SVMs) are not sensitive to conjoint codes.

 ## Background